 Statistics also show that the number of households living in the private rented sector continues to increase across England and Wales, with small drops recorded in Scotland and Northern Ireland in 2018.
 In England the size of the private rented sector is significantly greater than that of the social housing sector.

-The full Statistical Briefing can be downloaded for free by clicking here:
+The full Statistical Briefing by the Dispute Servive can be downloaded for free by clicking here:

 Tenancy Deposit Scheme (TDS) is the only not-for-profit, Government-approved scheme for the protection of tenancy deposits.
 TDS provides impartial adjudication for any disputes that may arise over the tenancy deposits that we protect.